saarang123/saarang123/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Saarang Srinivasan and I'm a senior at Purdue University studying Computer Science.
 I'm fascinated by problems and have a strong interest in machine learning and algorithms.
 More specifically, I'm interested in designing efficient and scalable Systems for Machine Learning.
+More information is on my website [here](https://saarang123.github.io/).

 In the past, I've explored the TinyGrad ML framework, and developed a Translation Validation framework for it (still in the works).
 This was based on existing works like Alive2/MLIR-tv and implemented using the Python Z3 SMT library.